The semiclassical limit from the Pauli-Poisswell/Darwin to the Euler-Poisswell/Darwin system by WKB methods: Semiclassical limit

-\begin{proof}[Proof of Theorem \ref{thm:main result semiclassical limit}] We split the proof into three parts.
-In the first part we estimate the difference between the solution $(a^{\varepsilon},u^{\varepsilon})$ of the Pauli-Poisswell-WKB equation and the solution $(a,u)$ of the Euler-Poisswell equation.
-Here we use the machinery developed so far (i.e. charge and energy conservation and the Poisson estimates).
+\begin{proof}[Proof of Theorem \ref{thm:main result semiclassical limit}] Again, we only concentrate on the Poisswell equations.
+We split the proof into three parts.
+In the first part we estimate the difference between $(a^{\varepsilon},u^{\varepsilon})$ and $(a,u)$.
 In the second part we show the semiclassical limit of the density $\rho^{\varepsilon}$, the current density $J^{\varepsilon}$ and the monokinetic Wigner transform $f^{\varepsilon}$.
-In the third part we prove the statement about the time of existence in the theorem.\\
+In the third part we prove the statement about the time of existence.
+In the following all the constants depend implicitly on $Q,T$.\\